VAI Epigenetics Symposium

 Cancer is essentially a disease in which cells have lost their normal checks on cell proliferation.
 Cancer cells also have evolved to evade elimination by the immune system, the body’s defense mechanism against foreign invaders.
 Recent studies suggest…

-When is VAI Epigenetics Symposium?
+When is the VAI Epigenetics Symposium?
 How much does it cost?

 What does the registration fee include?